 Dressing appropriately for your particular workplace is part of maintaining a professional appearance no matter what your job.
 And uniforms and dress codes are a generally accepted practice.
 However, do not let your employer take money out of your pocket to pay for its businesses expenses.
 If you think your employer is violating your rights under the FLSA contact our wage and hour attorneys.

-If you believe that your employer is not paying you all of your wages for all of your lawfully earned overtime compensation at a rate of one and half times your normal wages as requires under the Federal Fair Labor Standards Act or your boss is deducting deductions from your paycheck dropping you below minimum wage, contact the attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
+If you believe that your employer is not paying you all of your wages for all of your lawfully earned overtime compensation at a rate of one and half times your normal wages as requires under the Federal Fair Labor Standards Act or your boss is deducting deductions from your paycheck dropping you below minimum wage, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.
 Or maybe you are being misclassified as an independent contractor.
-The wage and hour lawyers at The Spitz Law Firm will provide you with the best options for your overtime pay dispute situation.
-If you even think that you may be entitled to overtime pay that you are not being paid, call (216) 291-4744.
+The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your overtime pay dispute situation.
+If you even think that you may be entitled to overtime pay that you are not being paid, call 866-797-6040.